Lista del molibdeno

 The Lista del molibdeno (lit.
-'Molybdenum list') was a list of requests of raw materials and military materiel which Benito Mussolini sent to Adolf Hitler's Germany as condition for Italy's entry into World War II.
+'Molybdenum list') was a list of requests for raw materials and military equipment which Benito Mussolini sent to Adolf Hitler's Germany as condition for Italy's entry into World War II.

-The list is named after Bernardo Attolico's—Italy's-then ambassador in Berlin—comment, as its amount of molybdenum requested was larger than the entire world's production, making it clear the list was a pretext to avoid joining World War II.
-The list was redacted during a meeting held at Palazzo Venezia, Rome, on 26 August 1939 among Mussolini and Italy's military staff.
-It was sent to Attolico on the same date, who sent it Joachim von Ribbentrop, Germany's-then Minister for Foreign Affairs.
+The list is named after Bernardo Attolico's—Italy's-then ambassador in Berlin—comment, as the amount of molybdenum requested was larger than the entire world's production, making it clear the list was a pretext to avoid joining World War II.
+The list was drawn up during a meeting held at Palazzo Venezia, Rome, on 26 August 1939 by Mussolini and Italy's military staff.
+It was sent to Attolico on the same date, who presented it to Joachim von Ribbentrop, Germany's-then Minister for Foreign Affairs.